coppolam/swarmulator/README.md

 ## Running Swarmulator
 Swarmulator can be launched from the terminal.
 To run Swarmulator, use the following command:

-    .\swarmulator <nagents> <knearest>
+    .\swarmulator <nagents>

 Where <nagents> is the number of agents you would like to have at the start of the simulation.  <knearest> is the number of agents that each agent can observe starting with the closest from itself.
-If <knearest> is unspecified, the agents will be able to observe all other agents.
 So for instance, to run a simulation with 3 agents which can all observe each other, run:

     .\swarmulator 3 2

+If <knearest> is unspecified, the agents will be able to observe all other agents up to the limit range.

 #### Setting up the runtime parameters
 Swarmulator uses a configuration file called `parameters.xml` in order to load run-time parameters.
 These are loaded when Swarmulator starts.